-Tenants Union Victoria also provide information, support and advice to tenants.
-The TUV web page has an excellent range tenancy issue sheets and step by step guides in a broad range of languages. www.tuv.org.au or get phone advice 9.00am to 4.00pm Monday, Tuesday, Thursday, Friday 1.00pm to 8.00pm Wednesday on (03) 9416 2577
+Tenants Victoria (TV) also provide basic information and advice to tenants.
+The TV web page has an excellent range tenancy issue sheets and step by step guides in a broad range of languages. www.tuv.org.au or get phone advice 9.00am to 4.00pm Monday, Tuesday, Thursday, Friday 1.00pm to 8.00pm Wednesday on (03) 9416 2577

 (Closed on public holidays)

 Rent Assistance - Students receiving a Commonwealth Support benefit or pension and living away from home and paying rent may be eligible for Rent Assistance - contact Centrelink for more information. www.centrelink.gov.au

 Bond Loan Scheme - Australian resident students on low income may be eligible for a Bond Loan for a rental property, co-tenancy in a rental property or as a resident in a rooming house.
 Students living in University operated accommodation are not eligible for a Bond Loan but may be eligible for a VU Student Loan.
 Contact Dept of Human Services to apply. www.housing.vic.gov.au/bond-loan-scheme

 Health Care Card Concession - Australian resident students receiving NO or low income are eligible for a Low Income Health Care Card which will provide a range of discount concessions including gas, electricity and water.
 For more information go to: http://www.humanservices.gov.au/customer/enablers/...